denten-books/plain-text/1-chapter.md

 legal codex.
 Such mechanisms serve to externalize and to "conserve" volition, at a given point of time.
 With time, mechanized volition governs without consensus or comprehension.
-Splintered from its source, externalized volition staggers forth, zombie-like, through laws, books, and social institutions.
+Splintered from its source, externalized volition staggers forth, *golem*-like, through laws, books, and social institutions.
 With life-spans that span generations, images of the past proliferate and crowd out the present.
 Moreno writes:

 > Once off the press, the parent, the producer, the author is immaterial; the
 > book goes to all places and to all people, it does not care where it is read